What A Character Entry December 2020

 They each threw a grappling hook over the wall, and pulled their ropes tight.
-Climbing over the top of the wall, they dropped themselves down into a snowdrift below.
+Climbing over the top, they dropped themselves down into a snowdrift below.
 They tip-toed over to the Shoppe, and peeked in the window.
 Only the enchanted cleaning crew, a broom, mop and duster, were left behind.
 Elfenezer waved for them to follow him.
-He whispered, “I’ll get the mop, Doug get the broom and Noble, get the duster.”
+He whispered, “I’ll get the mop.
+Doug, you get the broom and Noble, get the duster.”

 They burst into the Shoppe, and grabbed the mop, broom and duster, shoving them into a closet, and turning the lock.
 “Now what?”
 Doug asked.

 “You two start smashing.
 I’ll go for the blueprints.”